Updated: Jun 18, 2019

-I received the best birthday present a while back and you could say that I bought it for myself.
+I received the best birthday present a while back.
+You could say that I bought it for myself.

-It was my first colonoscopy, a disruptive, yet critical examination of the large intestine or colon.
+It was my first colonoscopy, a disruptive, yet critical examination of the large intestine.

 Thankfully, the results were negative.
 No cancer, no polyps.
 Clean as a, er . . . whistle.

-I’ve felt a strange sense of obligation to talk about the colonoscopy procedure since then.
-I’ve even worked it into a comedy bit and talked about the experience in front of large crowds
+I’ve always felt a strange sense of obligation to talk about the colonoscopy procedure.
+I even worked it into a comedy bit and talked about the experience in front of large crowds when I do keynotes.

 Most of my male friends don’t care to talk about this important topic.